 Anatomical Structure of Oral Cavity

 The oral cavity consists of the lips, cheeks, tongue, hard palate, soft palate and the base of the mouth, and its surface consists of oral mucosa (Figure 1).
 Oral mucosa; buccal, sublingual, gingival, palatal and labial mucosa, buccal mucosal tissues (buccal), the bottom of the mouth (sublingual) and the ventral surface of the tongue accounts for about 60% of the oral mucosal surface area (Figure 2) [9].
-Buccal and sublingual tissues are a suitable site for oral mucosal administration and these are the regions with the highest permeability in the oral mucosa [10].
+Buccal and sublingual tissues are suitable site for buccal administration and these are the regions with the highest permeability in the oral mucosa [10].
 The epithelium of the oral cavity resembles the skin epithelium, but exhibits distinct characteristics from the skin in terms of keratinization, protective and lubricating mucus.
 Mucus is a translucent and viscous secretion that forms a thin and continuous gel layer that adheres to the mucosal epithelial surface.
 Generally, mucus components; water (95%), glycoproteins and lipids (0.5-5%), mineral salts (1%) and free protein (0.5-1%).
-The salivary glands produced by the salivary glands in the oral cavity and as part of the saliva, mucus secreted from the major and minor salivary glands are present, allowing the adhesion of mucoadhesive drug delivery systems during drug administration [11,12].
+Saliva produced by the salivary glands in the oral cavity and as part of the saliva, mucus secreted from the major and minor salivary glands are present, allowing the adhesion of mucoadhesive drug delivery systems during drug administration [11,12].

 Figure 1.
 Schematic representation of the different linings of mucosa in mouth [9].